Hütter Hü 136: Design

 The Hütters, best known as glider designers, responded to Reich Air Ministry calls for high-performance, strongly built dive bombers.
 The Sturzbomber or Stubo specification came in two parts: Stubo 1, a single-seater with the flight capabilities of a fighter but armoured and with a 500 kg bombload; and Stubo 2, a two-seat bomber with similar performance but a 1000 kg bombload.

 The Hü 136 design was highly innovative, with the pilot sitting far to the rear of the aircraft, his cockpit forming part of the vertical tail surface.
-The design had no undercarriage, with a jettisonable dolly for takeoff and a retractable skid for landing.
+Like the later Me 163 Komet, the design had no undercarriage, with a jettisonable dolly for takeoff and a retractable skid for landing.
 To overcome the likelihood of contact between the propeller and the ground on landing, the propeller would be blown off before landing and descend separately by parachute.

 The German Air Ministry (Reichsluftfahrtministerium) did not pursue the design, preferring to adopt the existing Henschel Hs 129.